JetBrains/teamcity-documentation/topics/azure-board-work-items.md

 <td>

 Specify a user to access the Azure DevOps Server.
 This can be a username or `DOMAIN\UserName` string.
 Leave empty to let Azure DevOps select a user account that is used to run the TeamCity Server.
-Consider using [personal access tokens](azure-devops-server.md#teamFoundationServerLive).

 </td></tr><tr>